Skip to contents

 E

-Number of exposed cattle in the herd (all zero at start)
+Number of exposed cattle (individuals) in the herd (node) (all zero at start)

 I

-Number of infected cattle in the herd (all zero at start)
+Number of infected cattle (individuals) in the herd (node) (all zero at start)

 R

-Number of recovered cattle in the herd (all zero at start)
+Number of recovered cattle (individuals) in the herd (node) (all zero at start)

 Details

 This dataset represents initial disease states in a population of 1,600 cattle herds (nodes).
-Each row represents a single herd (node), derived from the structured cattle population data by adding an exposed compartment to the SIR model structure.
+Each row represents a single herd (node), derived from a synthetic population structure by adding an exposed compartment to the SIR model framework.

 The data contains: